electrumsv/electrumsv/docs/standalone/building-on-electrumsv/rest-api.rst

 get_transaction_history
 *************************
-Get transaction history. ``tx_states`` can be specified in the request body.
+Get transaction history. ``tx_flags`` can be specified in the request body.
 This is an enum representing a bitmask for filtering transactions.

 **The main `TxFlags` are:**